-The center provides a safe, nurturing environment that promotes the social, cognitive, language and physical development of young children.
-Our goal is to support each child's needs and abilities, while challenging them to reach their individual potential.
+The center provides a safe, nurturing environment that promotes the social, cognitive, language, and physical development of young children.
+Our goal is to support each child's needs and abilities while challenging them to reach their individual potential.

-We offer full time and hourly services as well as a monthly 'Give Parents a Break' program, which allows parents to enjoy an evening out with their spouses.
+We offer full-time and hourly services as well as a monthly 'Give Parents a Break' program, which allows parents to enjoy an evening out with their spouses.

 Let the CDC staff enhance the educational development of your child in a developmentally-appropriate atmosphere!

-Based on availability | $5 per hour
+Hourly care: is based on availability | $7 per hour

 Must call the day of after 9am to see if space is available!
 This is currently unavailable due to COVID.

-MilitaryChildCare.com (MCC) is a Department of Defense website for military families seeking child care.
-This site will allow families to search for and request care from a wide range of military operated and military subsidized child care options across all services to include Child Development Centers, School Age Programs, and Family Child Care Homes.
+MilitaryChildCare.com (MCC): is a Department of Defense website for military families seeking child care.
+This site will allow families to search for and request care from a wide range of military-operated and military subsidized child care options across all services to include Child Development Centers, School Age Programs, and Family Child Care Homes.

 The Air Force Aid Society (AFAS) recognizes that Air Force families are subject to unique stresses due to the nature of military life—deployments, remote tours of duty, extended working hours, etc.

-Active duty Air Force families where a parent is feeling stress due to unique circumstances such as:
+Eligibility is for Active duty Air Force families where a parent is feeling stress due to unique circumstances such as: